 Last week Dr. Thomas (T.H.)
 Culhane, founder of SOLAR CITIES, and his team paid us a visit at the school to build a kitchen waste biogas digester.
 The CITIES acronym stands for “Connecting Community Catalysts Integrating Technologies for Industrial Ecology Systems.”
-Right now SOLAR CITIES is concentrating on helping people build these compact kitchen waste biogas generators/digesters using simple materials – a cost effective way to reduce the need for fetching firewood, reduce smoke and pollution from burning waste and firewood, and reduce the cost of purchasing generator and cooking gas.
+Right now SOLAR CITIES is concentrating on helping people build these compact kitchen waste biogas generators/digesters and small home wind turbines using simple materials – a cost effective way to reduce the need for fetching firewood, reduce smoke and pollution from burning waste and firewood, and reduce the cost of purchasing generator and cooking gas.

 Thomas, like Kakenya, is a National Geographic Emerging Explorer, and he has traveled the world promoting interesting, cost effective renewable energy solutions in resource poor areas.
 While completing his Ph.D. he lived in the slums of Cairo building hot water solar heaters in the Zabaleen community.
 Hot water may seem silly as a first step in development, but when you think about the health consequences of not bathing because the water is cold for a community who spends their lives sifting through garbage, it might make more sense.